fercho-dev/audiobook_maker/README.md

 - Convert the string to audio and save an mp3 file.

 Text-to-Speech transforms strings into audio, but can't procces strings with more than 5000 characters.
-So, we do it in a loop and create various segments of audio.
+So, I used a loop and create various segments of audio.
 To manipulate these segments and join them into one I used [pydub](https://pypi.org/project/pydub/) library.

 ### What you need to do